dileepsa/dileepsa.github.io/content/posts/pondicherry.md

 My favourite place in Pondicherry was Prominade beach also known as Rock beach.
 It’s one of the cleanest beaches in the area and the scenes are just perfect.

-You can reach here via an auto, motorbike or taxi and it’s around 20 minutes away from the Railway station

 The palm trees, colourful guesthouses and cabanas all contribute to making this the perfect place to spend an afternoon.

-The community here are very conscious of making sure this beach remains clean and they’re doing a pretty good job.

-Littering is a constant struggle in India wherever you go and beaches, even as pretty as this, aren’t immune to it.

-But at Pondi, there’s hardly any rubbish and so it’s just clean sands to enjoy.

 We spent all the afternoon playing here.
 It was a unique experience than other beaches which i have visited.